cdeljunco/COUNTER_viz/README.md

 # COUNTER_viz

-**Before getting started, make sure you have downloaded all of the proper packages and dependencies.
-For simplicity we will be using pip to install all packages required for this project.**
+**Before getting started, make sure you have downloaded all of the proper packages and dependencies.**

 ## Prerequisites